ARTICLE 1 – NAME AND PURPOSE

 ARTICLE 8 – REMOVAL

-The appointment of any PAB member who has been absent from three consecutive regular or special meetings may automatically terminate effective on the third such absence.
+The appointment of any PAB member who has been absent from three consecutive regular or special meetings may automatically terminate after the third such absence.

 Any breach of the PAB’s Code of Ethics will be cause for review.
 The PAB Administrative Advisory Group may remove a PAB member or alternate for cause, including transgressions of policy, confidentiality, or ethical standards.